-Line-drying clothes isn’t just easier on the environment, it’s easier on your clothes, too.
-You’ll save money on A/C costs in the summer as well, since you won’t be paying to cool the house after the dryer’s heated it up all afternoon.
-Hang your laundry the right way, and you can get out of ironing, too.
+Knowing how to line dry clothes won’t just help the environment, it’s easier on your clothes, too.
+You’ll save money on A/C costs in the summer as well, since you won’t be paying to chase away all the heat the dryer adds to the house.
+As if that’s not enough reasons to consider line-drying, here’s one more: hang your laundry the right way and you can get out of ironing, too!

 Buy good-quality clothes pins.
 The plastic ones like those in the picture are pretty, but I’ve never had good luck with them.
 I find the wooden ones clamp more tightly, and they don’t break when I drop them off the deck onto the cement patio below.
 (That happens more than I care to admit.)

 Watch the weather.
 The best days to line dry are sunny with a slight breeze that will blow out any wrinkles.
-If it’s going to rain, it’s not a good day to do laundry.
-Or that’s what I tell my family, at least.
+But just because it’s cold outside, don’t let that deter you from line-drying: your clothes will dry, it’ll just take longer.

 Flick your clothes before hanging, and smooth them as you hang.
-This will get rid of stray threads as well as snap wrinkles out of the fabric.
-Smoothing helps remove more wrinkles, so you shouldn’t have to iron if you hang them properly.
+This will get rid of stray threads and lint.
+Smoothing means you won’t have to iron, either.

 Clip the line to the clothes, not vice versa.
 This sounds strange, until you’re standing there with your clothes and the clip, but remember the point is to bring the line to the clothes and clip it there tightly.
 You don’t want your clothing bunching up as it dries, so make sure the clothes pins can’t slip.